iwdgo/largeoutput/README.md

 Piping `Stdout` to a file is easier.
 A helper to compare the file to a referenced file returns eventually an error usable by the `testing` package.

+The original code from `testing/example.go` is using unexported routines.
+It has been adapted to ordinary exercises.

 ## How to ?

 The HTML reference file is missing but the other ones are available.